iamAyanBiswas/dynamic-web-header/README.md

-# random-crypto-api
+# dynamic-web-header

 random-crypto-api is a Typescript/Javascript library to generate random Numbers or Strings.

 ## Overview

-A simple Typescript/JavaScript library for generating random values.
-This package allows you to generate random integers, floating-point numbers, and strings with customizable options.
+A simple Typescript/JavaScript library for dynamically change site icon and title.
+This package allows you to change site icon and title on the basis of condition and pages.

 ## Node.js (Install)